-The supervisor should make its assessment and finalise its decision within a reasonable timeframe and without undue delay.
-A time period should be indicated to the applicant for the assessment procedure, commencing from the date on which all complete application documentation has been submitted to the supervisor.
-Within this period, the supervisor should decide on the acceptability of the application for a licence.
-However, this does not preclude the supervisor from conducting additional due diligence if necessary.
-If the supervisor has not come to a decision within the indicated timeframe and the licence cannot be granted, the supervisor should communicate the reason for the delay to the applicant.
+The supervisor should finalise its decision within a reasonable timeframe.
+A time period should be indicated to the applicant for the assessment procedure, commencing from the date on which all application documentation has been submitted to the supervisor.

 The supervisor refuses to issue a licence where the applicant does not meet the licensing requirements.
-Where the supervisor issues a licence, it imposes additional requirements, conditions or restrictions on an applicant where appropriate.
-If the licence is denied, conditional or restricted, the applicant is provided with an explanation.
+The supervisor has the authority to impose additional requirements, conditions or restrictions on an applicant where appropriate and reason for the same will be explained.